StanfordVL/GibsonEnv/README.md

 Goggles: transferring the agent to real-world
 =================
 Gibson includes a baked-in domain adaptation mechanism, named Goggles, for when an agent trained in Gibson is going to be deployed in real-world (i.e. operate based on images coming from an onboard camera).
-The mechanims is essentially a learned inverse function that alters the frames coming from a real camera to what they would look like if they were rendered via Gibson, and hence, disolve the domain gap.
+The mechanisms is essentially a learned inverse function that alters the frames coming from a real camera to what they would look like if they were rendered via Gibson, and hence, disolve the domain gap.

 <img src=http://gibson.vision/public/img/figure4.jpg width="600">

 **More details:** With all the imperfections in point cloud rendering, it has been proven difficult to get completely photo-realistic rendering with neural network fixes.
 The remaining issues make a domain gap between the synthesized and real images.
-Therefore, we formulate the rendering problem as forming a joint space ensuring a correspondence between rendered and real images, rather than trying to (unsuccessfuly) render images that are identical to real ones.
+Therefore, we formulate the rendering problem as forming a joint space ensuring a correspondence between rendered and real images, rather than trying to (unsuccessfully) render images that are identical to real ones.
 This provides a deterministic pathway for traversing across these domains and hence undoing the gap.
 We add another network "u" for target image (I_t) and define the rendering loss to minimize the distance between f(I_s) and u(I_t), where "f" and "I_s" represent the filler neural network and point cloud rendering output, respectively (see the loss in above figure).
 We use the same network structure for f and u.
 The function u(I) is trained to alter the observation in real-world, I_t, to look like the corresponding I_s and consequently dissolve the gap.
-We named the u network goggles, as it resembles corrective lenses for the anget for deploymen in real-world.
+We named the u network goggles, as it resembles corrective lenses for the agent for deployment in real-world.
 Detailed formulation and discussion of the mechanism can be found in the paper.
 You can download the function u and apply it when you deploy your trained agent in real-world.

 In order to use goggle, you will need preferably a camera with depth sensor, we provide an example [here](examples/ros/gibson-ros/goggle.py) for Kinect.
 The trained goggle functions are stored in `assets/unfiller_{resolution}.pth`, and each one is paired with one filler function.
 You need to use the correct one depending on which filler function is used.
 If you don't have a camera with depth sensor, we also provide an example for RGB only [here](examples/demo/goggle_video.py).